interactivethings/swiss-maps/README.md

 ### GeoJSON

-The GeoJSON files are derived directly from the shapefiles with `ogr2ogr -f geoJSON file.geojson file.shp`.
-The simplified versions are additionally compressed with [LilJSON](https://github.com/migurski/LilJSON).
+Run `rake geojson` to generate the GeoJSON files from the shapefiles.
+Useful feature properties are automatically populated and converted to camelCase.
+Coordinates are rounded to a precision of 3 with [LilJSON](https://github.com/migurski/LilJSON).

 ## Copyright and License